 The article will show you how to find repeated cells in Excel.
 Sometimes, there can be a lot of repeated cells in your dataset, and finding them one by one would be an itchy task to do.
 Fortunately, we can use some pretty easy and effective formulas to find them and delete them if needed.
 The article will pave the way for you to show how to use those formulas to find repeated cells in an Excel worksheet.

-4 Easy Ways to Find Repeated Cells in Excel
+How to Find Repeated Cells in Excel: 4 Easy Ways

 In the dataset, we have information about some people’s purchased items from a shop and their prices.
 Some cells contain repeated data which we will find out in the later section of this article in various methods.